Can You Snort Heroin?

 - Mens work program

 Give us a call today.
-We can provide information on how you can end that use with a medically-supervised detox and rehab program, as well as long-term recovery counseling to prevent any relapses.
+We can provide information on how you can end your use with a medically-supervised detox and Austin rehab program, as well as long-term recovery counseling to prevent any relapses.
 If you do nothing, heroin will kill you.
-We will make no judgments about your heroin use, but we will do everything possible to help you stop that use.
+We will make no judgments about your heroin use, and we will do everything possible to help you stop.